kkarimi62/PlasFem/README.md

 # Overview
 The package solves elastic and/or plastic problems by discretizing the domain using two-dimensional linear triangular elements in space.
-The time integration is carried out through an explicit scheme besed on the velocity Verlet integrator.
+The time integration is carried out through an explicit scheme based on the velocity Verlet integrator.